 a meal on my hotplate in my room at night.
 I explored Potosi by foot discovering its buildings, monuments, parks and streets.
 The local people

-were friendly and helpful.
-Up the road from me was a monument to the local soccer team Real Potosi with a player dressed in a purple uniform.
+are friendly and helpful.
+Up the road from my hotel is a monument to the local soccer team Real Potosi with a player dressed in a purple uniform.
 Further

 up closer to the historical center is the Monumento al Minero, monument to the silver miners.
 Simon Bolivar rides his horse in a monument opposite

 Plaza San Bernardo which has an impressive church made from boulders, Iglesia San Bernardo.
 The plaza has 5 bronze heads of important men in the

 gardens, all nameless without plaques.
 I walked through the market Mercado Gremial on my way to the central plaza in the middle of the historical area.

 Here I found the Cathedral built in the 16th century beside the plaza where there are few other things to see like the Statue of Liberty-like monument